 The CDC will love this film, because, God knows, they need all the ammo they can get to justify their bloated budget, as they continue to do nothing about disease, except falsify reports on it.

-For one reference, Google “Peter Doshi, BMJ, CDC flu death statistics,” and you’ll get an eyeful.
+For one reference, go to startpage.com and type in “Peter Doshi, BMJ, CDC flu death statistics,” and you’ll get an eyeful.

 Anyway, I’m sure Contagion will make back its expenses, even if the CDC has to buy ten million tickets.

 Vegas casino bookies are setting the over-under line on how times the word “mutation” will be mentioned in the film at 40.

 Hollywood has a long tradition of hyping medical “brilliance,” and Contagion will be its latest brain-dead homage.

 Laurence (CSI) Fishburne, as the CDC spokesman, will deliver a morbidly stagnant phoned-in performance—which, come to think of it, is perfect for his role.

 Jude Law, as the rogue blogger, will mention at least one fake cure for the lethal virus.
 Wonder if it will be nutritional—you know, just to take a swipe at natural health.

 “See your doctor, take your medicine, and shut up, even though we don’t have an effective medicine.
 And as your brain is being munched on by The Germ and your spine is dissolving and you are being shot at by mobs of rioters, don’t you dare ingest a few herbs.
 There are no peer-reviewed studies establishing efficacy for such remedies.”